Lawnmower buying guide

 Major controls should be close to hand and easy to see.
 The engine control lever should be on the handlebar for easy access and you should be able to operate it without too much effort.
 Make sure the cutting height is easily adjustable and you have several positions available.

-It's generally easier to operate a petrol-powered mower when the cord is located on the engine, but a handle-mounted cord is good if you can't easily bend over – but make sure it's not mounted too high, as this can require a lot of shoulder strength to pull.
+It's generally easier to start a petrol powered mower when the pull cord is located on the engine, but a handle-mounted cord is good if you can't easily bend over – make sure it's not mounted too high, as this can require a lot of shoulder strength to pull.
+Push button or key ignition models don’t require any strength or dexterity to start so they’re even easier to operate.

 The mower should be easy to push and manoeuvre in all the conditions you'll use it.
 Big wheels improve handling on rough ground and a lightweight model is easier to push and turn.
+Self propelled models are all easy to push, as they do it themselves.
 The catcher should be made of rigid plastic; with a bag-type catcher you can get showered in dust.
 The catcher should have two handles, one for carrying and one for emptying.

 Mulcher vs catcher mowing

 Mulching mowers produce more of a compost than a mulch, chopping grass finely and forcing the clippings back down between the blades of grass and back into the lawn.
 A good mulcher mower will make your lawn look neat and tidy and you shouldn't be able to see clumps of clippings or unmown grass after you've finished.
-Normal catcher-only lawnmowers produce grass clippings that are much longer and need to be removed from the lawn to avoid suffocating the cut grass.
-While the vast majority of mulcher mowers tested by CHOICE are petrol, this feature may become more common on battery models.
+While the majority of mulcher mowers tested by CHOICE are petrol, this feature may become more common on battery models.